Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Contract for electricity and gas together (set discount)

-Switch to LED light bulbs (cut your electricity bills by up to 50%)
+Switch to LED light bulbs (cut your electricity bill by up to 50%)

-In some cases, leaving the air conditioner on can be more economical (it consumes less electricity in summer and winter than turning it on and off frequently).
+Leaving the air conditioner on can sometimes be more economical (it consumes less electricity in summer and winter than frequently turning it on and off).

-Choose a property that uses city gas instead of propane gas (propane is expensive).
+Choose a property with city gas instead of propane gas (propane is expensive).

 How to save on communication costs

-Switch to a low-cost SIM card for your smartphone (possible for as little as 3,000 yen)
+Switch to a low-cost SIM card for your smartphone (possibly as low as 3,000 yen)

 Take advantage of pocket Wi-Fi and fiber optic line campaigns